kensho-technologies/graphql-compiler/CONTRIBUTING.rst

 Database Driver Installations
 -----------------------------

 Integration tests are run against multiple databases, some of which require that you install specific drivers.
+Below you'll find the installation instructions for these drivers for Ubuntu and OSX.
+You might need to run some of the commands with :code:`sudo` depending on your local setup.

 MySQL Driver
 ~~~~~~~~~~~~